Frequently Asked Questions (FAQs) About Tinnitus

 How does tinnitus impact everyday life?

 It can have a huge impact on people’s relationships.
-It can make an easy dinner conversation, group party or grandchildren all very difficult for someone to hear and understand.
-We'd all love the ability to hear spouses, loved ones, family members and friends.
+It can make an easy dinner conversation, group party or time with grandchildren all very difficult for someone to hear and understand.
+We’d all love the ability to hear spouses, loved ones, family members and friends clearly.

 Can tinnitus impact healthy sleep?

 Most definitely!
-It can affect one's ability to go to sleep or stay asleep due to that annoying sound, and because of that, their quality of sleep is affected.
+It can affect one’s ability to go to sleep or stay asleep due to the annoying sound and, because of that, their quality of sleep is affected.